Gender Artifacts in Visual Datasets: Conclusion

-In the previous section, we analyzed various elements of the artifacts arising from the person through occlusion; and further discovered that gender artifact information is also embedded in the background.
-Finally, in this section, we work to better understand these gender artifacts, and distinguish between two components of the background: the objects\footnote{Albeit limited to the objects labeled by COCO and Open Images.} and the ``scene'' (i.e., non-objects).
+In the previous section, we discovered that gender artifacts are present in both person and background pixels.
+In this section, we work to better understand these gender artifacts in the background, or non-person parts of the image, and distinguish between two components of the background: the objects\footnote{Albeit limited to the objects labeled by COCO and Open Images.} and the ``scenes'' (i.e., the rest).

-Prior works~\cite{hendricks2018women,wang2019balanced} often assume gender artifacts arising from the background (i.e., objects or scene) are forms of ``bias'' and aim to mitigate them by studying object gender co-occurences.
-Also, works like Singh \textit{et al.}~\cite{Singh_2020_CVPR} point out the dangers of bias from contextual objects particularly in visual recognition datasets and propose mitigation techniques to recognize an object or attribute in the absence of its typical context and account for imbalances in object co-occurrences.
-In this section, we describe how we identify the relative gender artifact contributions of the objects, as well as which objects contribute to the ability to differentiate images of people of different genders.
+Prior works~\cite{hendricks2018women,wang2019balanced} often assume gender artifacts in the background (i.e., objects or scene) are forms of ``bias'' and aim to mitigate them by studying object-gender co-occurrences.
+Additionally, prior works such as Singh et al.~\cite{Singh_2020_CVPR} point out the dangers of bias from contextual objects, particularly in visual recognition datasets, and propose mitigation techniques to recognize an object or attribute in the absence of its typical context and account for imbalances in object co-occurrences.

-\smallsec{Visualizing gender artifacts through model attention} To better understand \textit{what} the model relies on in the background, we visualize Class Activation Maps (CAMs) \cite{selvaraju2017gradcam} to see which contextual objects the model's attention focuses on.
-CAMs are saliency maps shown to expose the implicit attention of neural networks, highlighting “the most informative image regions relevant to the predicted class.” \cite{selvaraju2017gradcam} For example, the model tends to focus on various spurious correlations such as indoor objects (\texttt{oven} and \texttt{bed}) to classify female and outdoor objects (\texttt{skateboard} and \texttt{motorcycle}) to classify male.
-In Fig.~\ref{fig:CAM_top10}, we provide qualitative examples of the attention of the gender artifact model on different objects.
+In this section, we describe how we identify the relative gender artifact contributions of the objects, as well as which objects contribute to the model's ability to differentiate images of people of different genders.

+\smallsec{Top objects contributing to gender prediction} We analyze the role of specific objects in gender prediction by training a logistic regression model using a binary presence-absence vector as input, where each value of the vector corresponds to the presence of an annotated object (1 if the object is present and 0 otherwise).\footnote{Trained with L1 regularization, reg. strength of 1,} and liblinear solver.
+COCO contains 80 objects chosen by the dataset creators as a representative set of all categories, relevant to practical applications, and occurring with high enough frequency~\cite{lin2014microsoft}.
+OpenImages contains 599 objects, but explicitly gendered objects (i.e., \texttt{woman}, \texttt{man}, \texttt{girl}, \texttt{boy}) are removed before training the classifier~\cite{kuznetsova2020open}.